France's Iliad challenges Sprint for control of T-Mobile

 The T-Mobile offer is Niel's most audacious attempt at extending his reach beyond France, Monaco and Israel, where he owns part of operator Golan Telecom.
 Still, his bid to enter the United States mobile market is a long shot, some investors and analysts say.

-Iliad expects $10 billion in savings from the deal.
-While it provided no further details, sources familiar with the situation said the French upstart believes it could generate $1.5 billion to $2 billion in additional earnings before interest, taxes, depreciation and amortization (EBITDA) per year by running T-Mobile in a more streamlined manner.

-T-Mobile is inefficient and badly managed on the cost front, they argued.
+Iliad expects $10 billion in savings from the deal, although it is unclear where they would come from because the company has no U.S. operations.

-Still, some analysts said the Iliad offer could falter on price alone.
+The Iliad offer could falter on price alone, said Joseph Mastrogiovanni and Michael Baresich, analysts at CreditSuisse.

 EMPIRE BUILDING